-- 1 Button ® defrost function for the windscreen.
+- 1 Button (m) defrost function for the windscreen.
 The air drawn in from outside the vehicle is directed at the windscreen.
 The air recirculation mode, if switched on, will be switched off as soon as the defrost function is switched on.
 At temperatures over 3°C, the air conditioning system will be switched on automatically and the blower speed will be increased by one level in order to dry the air.
 The button is lit in yellow and the symbol appears on the radio or navigator display.

 - 2 Button [3] Upward air distribution

 - 3 Button (2) Central air distribution

 - 4 Button 🛂 Downward air distribution

-- (5) Button Manual air recirculation mode. - 6 Button matically approximately 20 minutes after switching on.
+- 5 Button Manual air recirculation mode. - 6 Button Rear window heating.
+The heating will be switched off automatically approximately 20 minutes after switching on.
 However, it may be turned off by pushing the button.
-The button lights up yellow and the symbol appears in the display. - Button (AUTO) Automatic temperature, ventilation and air distribution control ⇒ page 161 - (8) [DUAL] button Dual zone synchroniser - 9 Button (OFF) Switches the 2C-Climatronic on and off ⇒ page 162 - (10) Blower control ⇒ page 162 - (1) (AC) button Switches heating, ventilation and air-conditioning system on
+The button lights up yellow and the symbol appears in the display. - 2 Button (AUTO) Automatic temperature, ventilation and air distribution control ⇒ page 161 - (8) (DUAL) button Dual zone synchroniser - OFF | Switches the 2C-Climatronic on and off ⇒ page 162 - (10) Blower control ⇒ page 162 - AC button Switches heating, ventilation and air-conditioning system on